FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph-api/misc.md

 }
 ```

-In most cases, one shall only get the user information of the user who is currently logged in.
-This can be done conveniently by using the special token `me`.
+To retrieve your own user information, you can use the special token `me`, assuming you are logged in.
-Thus, the above query is equivalent to the following query if `57aaf068-cdd0-43c1-be51-99e0d425c131` is the user ID of the currently logged in user.
+Thus, the above query is equivalent to the following if `57aaf068-cdd0-43c1-be51-99e0d425c131` is the user ID of the currently logged in user:

 ```json hl_lines="3"
 {